Yes, this woman really does sell tea to China22nd Feb '16

 Moreover, because the cost of organic certification is so high for smaller farmers, Ms Lovell takes on the cost herself and gets her teas tested in Switzerland.
 “So people know our teas are clean and pure and unadulterated.
 It can be hard to know in China if you’re getting pure tea.”

 Rare Tea Company teas are offered in places such as the Noma restaurant in Copenhagen and Hollywood’s Chateau Marmont.
-The company is also about to launch with five or six restaurants in Japan later this year.
+The company also works with Bill Granger’s restaurants in Japan and the exquisite Belon in Hong Kong.

 About a third of the Rare Tea Company’s business is with the US and the company was planning a careful expansion into Asia.
 But, says Ms Lovell, “the pull is here so we’re speeding that up with a salesperson starting later this year so we can operate in a more wholesale manner.”